The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

-In 1917, first generation president and company founder, Charles Lawton, passed away after dedicating 38 years to the company.
+In 1917, the first generation president and company founder, Charles Lawton, passed away after dedicating 38 years to the company.
 The company was then taken over by Charles Lawton’s son, Edward Lawton.

-What was happening in the world —
+What was happening in the world?

 In 1917, the United States entered World War I, declaring war on Germany.